HewlettPackard/image-streamer-esxi/artifact-bundles/README.md

-# ESXi 5.x to ESXi 6.5 and ESXi 6.7 to ESXi 7.0 artifacts for ImageStreamer v5.4 release
+# ESXi 6.5 and ESXi 6.7 to ESXi 7.0 artifacts for ImageStreamer v5.4 release
 ## Note:
-- For versions of ESXi 5.x to ESXi 6.5 Please use HPE-ESXi-xxxx-xx-xx-v5.4.zip Artifact Bundle
+- For versions of ESXi 6.5 Please use HPE-ESXi-xxxx-xx-xx-v5.4.zip Artifact Bundle
 - For versions of ESXi 6.7 and onwards Please use HPE-ESXi-6.7-xxxx-xx-xx-v5.4.zip Artifact Bundle
 - All artifact bundles in this repo are compatible with ImageStreamer v5.4 release
 - Click on 'Branch:' drop down menu on this page to get artifact bundles for other ImageStreamer releases